-FBI reports ‘active shooter situation’ at Detroit-area synagogue in the US
+Assailant dead after ‘active shooter situation’ at Michigan synagogue in US

-Law enforcement officials have reported gunfire near the Temple Israel Synagogue in West Bloomfield Township, Michigan.
+Authorities report car ramming at Temple Israel Synagogue in West Bloomfield Township, Michigan; Attacker found dead.

-The Federal Bureau of Investigation (FBI) in the United States has responded to an “active shooter situation” near a synagogue in the Detroit metropolitan area in Michigan.
+An assailant has been killed following an “active shooter situation” at a Synagogue in the Detroit metropolitan area in Michigan, according to authorities.

-FBI Director Kash Patel indicated that his agency was working with local law enforcement to secure the area.
+Law enforcement had rushed to Temple Israel Synagogue in West Bloomfield Township, Michigan on Thursday following the incident, which FBI Director Kash Patel described as an “apparent vehicle ramming and active shooter situation”.

 Recommended Storieslist of 3 items